mikeki/purple_exporter/README.md

 - Humidity: Relative humidity in the sensor chamber, on average, 4% lower than ambient humidity
 - Temperature: Temperature in the sensor chamber in Farenheit, on average 8F higher than ambient temperature
 - Air Pressure: Current pressure in millibars
+- AQI: Calculated Air Quality Index provided by the PAII sensor.

 #### Estimated Mass Concentrations